Photo by Mike Dunn

 COALITION DEFENDS WATER AGAINST TRUMP ADMINISTRATIONS' DIMINISHED REGULATIONS

-More than a dozen environmental groups have filed a lawsuit challenging the Trump administration's recent rewrite of the rule defining waters subject to protection under the federal Clean Water Act.
+More than a dozen environmental groups filed a lawsuit challenging the Trump administration's rewrite of the rule defining waters subject to protection under the federal Clean Water Act in 2020.
 The Southern Environmental Law Center is regionally leading this defense team.
-The Environmental Protection Agency and the Department of the Army published April 21 in the Federal Register the final replacement rule defining what waters are federally regulated under the Clean Water Act.
-The rule, which is set to take effect June 22.
-SELC on behalf of the coalition on April 29th filed a lawsuit in the U.S. District Court for the District of South Carolina over the Trump administration’s “effort to gut clean water protections from wetlands and streams that feed drinking-water sources for 200 million Americans and 32 million people in the South, or seven out of ten Southerners.”
+The Environmental Protection Agency and the Department of the Army in 2020 issued the final replacement rule defining and radically reducing what waters are federally regulated under the Clean Water Act.
+SELC on behalf of the coalition filed a lawsuit in the U.S. District Court for the District of South Carolina over the Trump administration’s “effort to gut clean water protections from wetlands and streams that feed drinking-water sources for 200 million Americans and 32 million people in the South, or seven out of ten Southerners.”
 Read more.

 See also: Special Report: Wetlands In Peril